HGHimself/15_puzzle/README.md

      | 13 | 6  | 8  | 12 |
      | 10 | 14 | 15 | 0  |

-**NOTE:** Problem Two outputs the same node 5 times in the beginning, an issue created

 # To Run A* Search
 ### Chris Mitchell
 To run A* search on the two test cases presented in the homework, simply run: